Skip to main content

 Recording Metrics

-The Bort SDK creates a metric report on a regular schedule (roughly once per hour).
+The Android SDK creates a Metric Report on a regular schedule (roughly once per hour).
 This report contains the aggregated values for all metrics which were reported over the period.
 This metrics will also be shown in high resolution on the Device timeline.

-For example, if we create a counter metric and invoke its increment method 5 times during a reporting period, the the metric report will contain this value (5).
+For example, if we create a counter metric and invoke its increment method 5 times during a reporting period, the Metric Report will contain this value (5).
 Its value will be reset for the next reporting period.

 The regular "heartbeat" metric Report is accessed using: